adarshasnah/mongoose-rest-query/docs/index.md

 - DELETE http://localhost:9000/api/users/:id -> Delete user by id
 - POST   http://localhost:9000/api/users/aggregate -> Accept mongo aggregrate pipelines as body for rich aggregation

+Note: additional crud routes are generated if the object contain a field which is of type array of objects

 ## Query parameters

 In addition to the routes generated, certain endpoints also accept query parameters which provide a rich mechanism for filtering, sorting and paginating.